Walsh-Quigley/BaseEditingQuantificationsOfCRISPRESSOOutputs/README.md

 # BEQ CRISPResso Pipeline
-The BEQ (BaseEditingQuantifications) CRISPResso Pipeline is a library of functions designed to more efficently perfom CRISPResso functionality on numerous FASTQ files in quick succession.
+The BEQ (Base Editing Quantifications) CRISPResso Pipeline is a library of functions designed to more efficently perfom CRISPResso functionality on numerous FASTQ files in quick succession.

 CRISPResso_Loop.py recives an amplicon list from the user and runs through large amounts of fastq files directory by directory to eliminate the need for manual file manipulation from a user.